✓ Updated April 2026

 Essential Travel Tips

 Embrace the 'siesta' culture, especially in smaller villages.
-Many shops and some restaurants close between 2 PM and 5 PM.
-Plan your errands and meals around these times to avoid disappointment, and enjoy the slower pace of life.
+Many shops and some restaurants close for a few hours in the afternoon (roughly 2 PM to 5 PM).
+Plan your sightseeing and shopping around these times, or enjoy a leisurely lunch and rest yourself.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.